 The Memorial is located on Eglin Air Force Base in Florida which is secured and staffed like other military bases around the world.
 The gate opening hours are 4:55 a.m. – 6 p.m.
 Monday through Friday and 12:00 p.m. – 4:00 p.m. on weekends and holidays.
 The gate is closed on Christmas and Thanksgiving days.
 If you are planning a trip to the area and would like to visit outside of normal hours, please e-mail: email@example.com and we will do everything we can to accommodate a visit to the EOD Memorial Wall.

 On February 14, 1969, senior Army, Marine Corps, Navy, and Air Force officers of the EOD School formed the EOD Memorial committee to design and construct a memorial to honor fallen EOD warriors.

 Drawings of the proposed memorial were made and a $1500 construction estimate was obtained.
 Land on the Naval Ordnance Station in Indian Head, Maryland was donated and the wall was constructed by dedicated and determined volunteer EOD personnel.

 Upon consolidation of the EOD School from Indian Head, Maryland to Eglin Air Force Base , Florida in 1999, the current memorial was constructed and stands across from the main EOD School Building on Range Road.

 EOD technicians whose names are placed on the memorial are graduates of the United States EOD School and died on active duty as a result of an EOD mission.

 Please visit our virtual wall for the names of fallen EOD warriors.
 We are actively working to gather photo and bio information for all post 9/11 Fallen EOD Heroes.
-If you are a family member of a fallen warrior and can provide a military photo and bio for a warrior who was killed before September 11, 2001, we invite you to fill out and submit our Legacy Profile Form.
+If you are a family member of a fallen warrior and can provide a military photo and bio for a warrior who was killed before September 11, 2001, we invite you to fill out and submit our Gold Star Profile Form.